How smart is your game❓

 ✨ So please, never ever feel ashamed of your tennis shots.
 Not every forehand needs to look like Roger’s!
 And anyway, who cares how your shots look?
 As long as they’re effective and win you points, they’re good as they are!

-(I’m not saying you shouldn’t improve your technique, not all!
+(I’m not saying you shouldn’t improve your technique, not at all!
 In fact, I’m the first ✋ to question my technique when something feels off.
 I switched to the Federer’s forehand (or tried to) not too long ago, remember?!
 I’m just saying: don’t believe all your inner-self tells you, because it might be very far from the truth!)

 #2 - Your dreams don’t have an expiration date.